LLM/PGDip Bar Training Course

 All prospective barristers must be able to demonstrate that their English language ability is at least equivalent to:

 - 7.5 in the IELTS academic test (all sections)

 - 73 in each part of the Pearson test of English (academic)

-All applicants should have an effective command of the language and be able to use it appropriately, accurately and fluently so as to handle complex and detailed argumentation.
+All applicants should have an effective command of the English language and be able to use it appropriately, accurately and fluently so as to handle complex and detailed argumentation.
 International students will be required to produce a certificate evidencing the necessary IELTS or Pearson test scores.